zaczap/bios201/Workshop1/README.md

 ## Sequencing quality control with FASTQC

 When working with sequencing data, you want to make sure your reads do not have systemic biases, adapter contamination, and are of generally good quality.
-The tool FASTQC can help assess these artifacts in your sequencing files, and is fairly easy to run:
+The tool FASTQC can help assess these artifacts in your sequencing files, and is fairly easy to run.
+First let's look at the required input:

+	fastqc --help

+Often you will have the ability to run `--help` in order to learn what a command does.
+The relevant highlights for the `fastqc` command are summarized here:

-	fastqc --outdir <output_dir> --format <format> --adapters <adapter_file> <r1_fastq> <r2_fastq>
+	fastqc --outdir <output_dir> --format <format> <r1_fastq> <r2_fastq>

 	# <output_dir> is the name of a folder where you want the results written
 	# <format> is the format of the sequencing reads (optional)
-	# <adapter_file> is the name of a tab-delimited file that lists the adapters for each sample
 	# <r1_fastq> is the first set of reads
 	# <r2_fastq> is the second set of reads

 **NOTE:** We are only going to perform QC on NA12878; the other samples are already QC'ed and trimmed.

-Let's take a quick look at the `adapters.txt` file:

-	# Inspect adapters.txt
-	cat adapters.txt

 And now let's run FASTQC:

-	fastqc --outdir fastqc --format fastq --adapters adapters.txt NA12878_R1.fastq NA12878_R2.fastq
+	fastqc --outdir fastqc --format fastq NA12878_R1.fastq NA12878_R2.fastq

 This should run pretty quickly.
 When it's done, let's go look at the results: